aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

     targetPort: 8080
 ```

-Create the resources with:
+2. Create the resources with:
 ```bash
 $ kubectl apply -f kafka-crab-consume.yaml
 ```

-And, in another terminal, let's create a port-forward tunnel to our Pod:
+3. In another terminal create a port-forward tunnel to your pod:
 ```bash
 $ kubectl port-forward kafka-crab-consume 8080:8080
 ```

-In your favorite browser, access the [http://localhost:8080]() address.
-You should see a page with the `random-strings` topic listed:
+4. In the browser of your choice, access the [http://localhost:8080]() address.
+You now see a page with the `random-strings` topic listed:
 ![Kowl graphical interface on the topic listing page](./kowl-topics.png)

-And, when clicking in the Topic name, you will see the message.
+5. Click the topic name to see the message.
 ![Kowl graphical interface on the random-strings topic page](./kowl-random-strings.png)

+You have now consumed the message.